 No later than the end of the first semester after completing the sabbatical leave, the individual must submit a concise final report to the dean of the college, and the chair, director, or supervisor, addressing accomplishment of the purposes stated in the application for sabbatical leave.

 Forms for the final report are available from the dean’s office.
-The dean will acknowledge the receipt of sabbatical reports and send a copy of that acknowledgment to the executive vice president and provost of the university.
+The dean will acknowledge the receipt of sabbatical reports and send a copy of that acknowledgment to the provost of the university.

 Following the completion of a sabbatical leave, six years of further service shall be required before an individual will become eligible to apply for a second sabbatical leave.
 Leaves of absence without pay for periods ordinarily not exceeding one year can be counted as periods of service towards the sabbatical leave, if the leave is for purposes related to scholarship as agreed to at the time that the leave is approved.

 ACD 510–01, “Notification of Consulting or Other Outside Business Activities or Arrangements for Faculty and Academic Professionals.”